-PGA champion Johnny Miller bases his one-two count on the speed of the stroke as he calculates it after examining the putt.
+Johnny Miller, World Golf Hall of Famer and TV broadcaster, bases his one-two count on the speed of the stroke as he calculates it after examining the putt.
 He tries to visualize the line from the ball to the hole, taking in to account any break of the green, and the distance to the hole.
 He then sets the blade of the putter behind the ball that faces the line and strokes with the hands following down the line.